 Thomas Donald Jacobs

-Thomas Donald Jacobs is the blog editor, and one of its contributors.
+Thomas Donald Jacobs (he/him, they/them) is the blog editor, and one of its contributors.
 He has a BA and MA in history from Ghent University.
-He is employed there as a teaching assistant, giving classes in Early Modern European discourses about the Americas, the analysis of English historical texts, and – as of 2017-2018 – Early Modern English politics.
+He is employed there as a teaching assistant, giving classes in Early Modern European discourses about the Americas, the analysis of English historical texts, and – as of 2017- – Early Modern English diplomatic culture.
 His current doctoral research centres on English diplomacy during the Interregnum.
 His master’s research examined the policies of Charles V towards the Portuguese New Christians of Antwerp in an international context.
-His other academic interests include Native American history, and contemporary U.S. politics.
-He can be reached at: firstname.lastname@example.org.
+His other academic interests include Native American history, discourses on transgenderism, and contemporary U.S. politics.
+He also make educational vlogs about being transgender and transitioning for the ‘Paperboy Collab channel’ on YouTube.
+He can be reached at: email@example.com.